 Someone can overstate damage caused by a crash.
 Perhaps they recently backed into a mailbox and dented their car, but they try to pass it off as a result of the accident.

 Fake Injury Claims:

-Even a minor fender bender can cause serious injuries, and criminals know that.
-They may attempt to claim injuries they do not have or say an injury they suffered elsewhere is a product of the crash.
+Even a minor fender bender can cause serious injuries and can cost a lot of money.
+Criminals know that, and they may attempt to claim injuries they do not have or say an injury they suffered elsewhere is a product of the crash.

 Occasionally, a phantom passenger will show up in a claim.
 Essentially, this mystery person will say they were in the car during the accident to try to score a payday, even though they were nowhere near the scene.

 While you can’t stop people from stretching the truth or lying entirely, you can take steps to prevent a false claim from being successfully filed against you.
 Follow these steps after an accident to make sure you have everything documented and witnesses to back you up.